 Christmas Eve in France – le Réveillon de Noël

-The Réveillon is the big dinner French people share with their family on the 24th of December.
+The Réveillon is the big dinner French people share with their families on the 24th of December.

-Christmas in France is a time for celebration and thus the French indulge in luxury food and delicatessen.
+Christmas in France is a time for celebration; thus, the French indulge in luxury food and delicatessen.

-This is the perfect occasion for everyone to “blow out” one’s food budget and savour snails, frog’s legs, scallops (Coquilles Saint Jacques) and truffles.
+This is the perfect occasion for everyone to “blow out” their food budget and savour snails, frog legs, scallops (Coquilles Saint Jacques), and truffles.

 Parisians usually enjoy a great range of delicious food: